hashicorp/design-system/website/docs/components/form/masked-input/partials/code/how-to-use.md

 When the multiline input is masked, the browser converts newline characters to masked characters: this means that the multiline text will appear as a single long string of characters, even if it's inside a `<textarea>` element.

-Instead, when the text is not masked it will respect the newline characters: this means it may occupy more lines that when it's masked (try the example above).
+Instead, when the text is not masked it will respect the newline characters: this means it may occupy more lines that when it’s masked (try the example above).

-Something to keep in mind when designing and implementing a functionality that requires to use this component.
+Something to keep in mind when designing and implementing functionality that requires this component.

 !!!